SMAPPNYU/smappPy/README.md

 :hammer: smapptools addresses common tasks programmers dealing with lots of data

+what should be left in smapptools when we're done w/ it are general tools. (twitter specific tools, facebook specific tools go somewhere else, probably new smappy)

 This includes:

 1. interfacing with Twitter to find tweets and user data (based on user, keyword, and/or location)